 Questions About Transferring Your Investment?

-Modesto Business Succession Planning Attorneys Explain the Process
+Our Modesto Business Succession Planning Attorneys Explain the Process

-At Arata, Swingle, Van Egmond & Goodwin, we believe you deserve to maximize the benefits of your investment.
+At Arata, Swingle, Van Egmond & Heitlinger, we believe you deserve to maximize the benefits of your investment.
 We know how hard you work to grow your legacy.
 Furthermore, we know how important it is to minimize taxes and transfer costs.
 Thus, our Modesto attorneys can help at any stage of your business succession plan.
 Our law firm can help draft buy-sell agreements, define goals, name successors as well as evaluate and structure your organization.
 Ultimately, our goal is to draft an exit strategy that works in your best interests.

 What Is Business Succession Planning?